Club Dress Code

 - Gym shoes or runners must be worn at all times while training

-- A clean towel must be used in the Gym at all times
+- A clean towel must be used in the gym at all times

-- Tights must be worn under leotards
+- Leggings or tights must be worn under leotards

-- Clean, neat and tidy sporting attire
+- Clean, neat and tidy active wear / sporting attire